GaoangLiu/GaoangLiu.github.io/_posts/2021/2021-10-15-Python-Dataclasses.md

 Notes:
 - **All fields are class variables**.
 However, since the `@dataclass` decorator will automatically add special methods, such as `__init__()`, to user-defined classes.
 The value from an instance `c=C()` will be overwritten, whatever the value `C.c` is.
 This is because `c = C()` is essentially `c=C(c=1)`.
 - Pseudo-fields, variables annotated by `ClassVar` or not annotated by any type, are class variables shared among and can be changed by all instances.
+- When the value of an object variable changes, it does not affect the value of a class variable with the same name.
+In the following example, `C.c` remains 2 even we set `C().c = 42`.

 Example:
 ```python